ismioutlook/infra-global-projects/README.md

 The idea of this repository is to have a mono-repo with multiple terraform and terragrunt based stacks to provision and manage Azure cloud resources.

-This repository provisions infrastructure via [atlantis](https://www.runatlantis.io/) which is a terraform pull request automation tool and hosted internally within [Electrolux](https://dev.azure.com/ELX-Marketing-DevOps/platform-engineering-stack/_git/atlantis).
+For both terragrunt and terraform stacks, this repository provisions infrastructure via [atlantis](https://www.runatlantis.io/) which is a pull request automation tool and hosted internally within [Electrolux](https://dev.azure.com/ELX-Marketing-DevOps/platform-engineering-stack/_git/atlantis).
 For detailed demo of how atlantis works, please watch [this video](https://electrolux-my.sharepoint.com/:v:/p/kamran_manzoor/EbhnEaGlxBFJik5th4CA1KIBMn_UTeVqZMgJc_zxdmwQHQ?referrer=Teams.TEAMS-ELECTRON&referrerScenario=MeetingChicletGetLink.view.view). atlantis config can be seen in [this file](atlantis.yaml).

 # General IaC Strategy

-We are using both terraform and terragrunt for provisioning infrastructure resources. [terraform](terraform/) and [terragrunt](terragrunt/) directories contain the infra for each specific tool. **Terragrunt is mainly used to effectively provision resources/stacks in multiple regions/multiple environments.** Lets discuss in detail about when to use one over the other.
+We are using both terraform and terragrunt for provisioning infrastructure resources. [terraform](terraform/) and [terragrunt](terragrunt/) directories contain the infra for each specific tool. **Terragrunt is mainly used to effectively provision resources/stacks in multiple regions.** Lets discuss about when to use one over the other.

 ## Terraform
 Terraform should be the **defacto choice** for provisioning resources for **domain teams**.
-The terraform directory already contains multiple terraform infrastructure structure stacks which are provisioned per business domain.
+The terraform directory already contains multiple terraform infrastructure stacks which are provisioned per business domain.
 Each business domain has its own statefile.
 Moreover, please note that we are using workspaces and there is 1:1 relationship between workspace and environment, thus, statefile is per environment within a single stack/project.

 ### Structure of a specific terraform stack/directory
 The infrasture code i.e., resource specific terraform files should be placed directly in root directory, see an example [here](terraform/odl/odl-core/).
 The resources should ideally be provisioned by calling terraform modules.
 Please see the list [below](#provisioning-azure-services).

-Since atlantis is used to provisioning terraform and we are using server-side workflows, therefore, each terraform stack must contain `envs` sub-directory similar to [this one](terraform/odl/odl-core/envs).
+Since atlantis is used to provision terraform resources and we are using server-side workflows, therefore, each terraform stack must contain `envs` sub-directory similar to [this one](terraform/odl/odl-core/envs).
 This envs sub-directory should contain 2 files per environment i.e., `<env>-backend.tfvars` containing backend configuration for hosting statefile for this specific environment and `<env>.tfvars` containing values for variables for this particular environment.

 `<env>` must be one of these: `sandbox`, `dev`, `oneint`, `nonprod`, and `prod`.
 These environments point to following subscriptions: